popmedic/bash-ioslog/README.md

 ```

 where:
-- <idx=[device index]> : optional value, device index to use for the device
+- &lt;idx=[device index]&gt; : optional value, device index to use for the device
-- <pcregrep arguments> : optional value, arguments for pcregrep see `man pcregrep` from more information
+- &lt;pcregrep arguments&gt; : optional value, arguments for pcregrep see `man pcregrep` from more information

 ## examples